ethersphere/ethswarm-blog-hugo/content/foundation/posts/postage-stamp-price-increase-marks-the-completion-of-phase-two-of-the-storage-incentives-upgrade.md

 date = 2023-02-20T23:00:00Z
-description = "This upgrade is a significant milestone in the development of the Swarm network, as it enables Swarm node operators to earn rewards in exchange for contributing their storage resources to the network. " references_and_footnotes = [] title = "Swarm Reaches Major Milestone with Phase Two Completion and Postage Stamp Price Increase"
+description = "This upgrade is a significant milestone in the development of the Swarm network, as it enables Swarm node operators to earn rewards in exchange for contributing their storage resources to the network. " references_and_footnotes = [] title = "Postage Stamp Price Increases as Swarm Network Reaches Milestone of Self-Sustainability"

 +++
 ## Postage stamp price set to increase